 Standing on the highland of Northern Vietnam, Lang Son appears to be an off-the-beaten-path place.
-However, with its long history dated back to the Bronze Age and being a bustling trading area between Vietnam and China in the past, Lang Son will impress you with its impressive background and impressive mountain landscapes.
+However, with its long history dating back to the Bronze Age and its status as a bustling trading area between Vietnam and China in the past, Lang Son will impress you with its rich background and stunning mountain landscapes.
 Our Lang Son travel guide will give you a few glimpses about how to go, what to eat, and what to do in Lang Son, Vietnam.

 Quick Notes about Lang Son Travel Guide